Meet the team

 Sam Goodall is the International Projects Manager at Cambridge Cleantech.
 He is experienced in project planning, stakeholder management and sustainability and has extensive experience working as a large business support consultant.

 He is an expert in EU project management, and has a lot of experience developing and delivering EU projects in line with procedural and financial requirements.
-Sam is currently in charge of the ERDF-funded projects in which Cambridge Cleantech is involved: GreenSoul, Scale UP and SCI-FI.
+Sam is currently in charge of the ERDF-funded projects in which Cambridge Cleantech is involved.

 Sylvie Russell, Operations Manager

-With a French Baccalaureat in Biology and a 4-year international business and management degree, her studies have taken her to the UK, Spain and Uruguay, providing her with experiences that have helped shape her understanding of different cultures and working environments.
-After graduating, she worked for various international companies in Monaco, Glasgow and London, dealing with a diverse range of products, from marble and granite to children’s toys.
+With a French Baccalaureat and a 4-year international business and management degree, her career has taken her to Monaco, the UK, Spain and Uruguay, providing her with experiences that have helped shape her understanding of different cultures and working environments.
+With every role and challenge, her aim has always been to ensure that everything goes smoothly for everyone involved.

-Cinthya Anand is the Communications & PR Manager for Cambridge Cleantech, where she helps to connect startups and SMEs working in clean and sustainable technology with the right people who can help them grow.
+Cinthya Anand is the Communications Manager for Cambridge Cleantech, where she helps to connect startups and SMEs working in clean and sustainable technology with the right people who can help them grow.